-If the disability that qualifies you for disabled parking privileges is a result of an injury incurred while in active U.S. Military service, you may apply for
+If the disability is a result of an injury incurred while in active U.S. Military service, you may apply for

-A person with a temporary disability does not qualify for disabled parking license plates, but may qualify for a
+A person with a temporary disability does not qualify for disabled parking license plates.
+(See temporary disabled parking identification permit.)

 Vehicles that qualify